dpaquette/BugTracker.NET/Blog x - Database Access.md

 ```
 Immediately we can see a number of things that could be cleaned up.
 The ```System``` prefix on bg_reported_date is not necessary as we're importing the ```System``` namespace.
 The fields are also prefixed with ```bg_```.
 We don't need to prefix our variables in this fashion.
 The prefix doesn't provide any value, unlike those that one might see in C/C++ code for [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation).

 In EF Code First the names of the fields in the model objects must match the column names in the database unless explicitly overridden.
-The overriding can be done using an annotation on a filed like so
+The overriding can be done using an annotation on a field like so

 ```
 [ColumnName("bug_id")]